 8-man football game coming to Miami on Saturday

 Jun.
-11—MIAMI, Okla. — Northeastern Oklahoma A&M College will host the 2024 Eight-Man All-Star Football Game on Saturday.
+14—MIAMI, Okla. — Northeastern Oklahoma A&M College will host the 2024 Eight-Man All-Star Football Game on Saturday.

 Kickoff is at 6 p.m. at Red Robertson Field on the NEO A&M campus.
 Gates open at 4 p.m., and tickets are $10 for adults and $5 for children.